shwina/still-magic/_en/automate.md

 A better approach is to create a phony target that depends on all of the output files and make it the first rule in the file so that it is the default.
 By convention,
-this target is called `all`:
+this target is called `all`,
+and while we don't have to list all our phony targets in alphabetical order, it makes them a lot easier to find:

 ```
-.PHONY: clean all
+.PHONY: all clean

 COUNT=bin/countwords.py